Year of call: 1996

 - Qualified 1999

-- In other cases, which number more than 25, I have mediated race, disability and sex discrimination disputes to successful conclusions.
+- In other cases, which number more than 60, Edward has mediated race, disability and sex discrimination disputes to successful conclusions.

 Please view my CV here

-- Yerrakalva v Barnsley MBC IRLR 78, CA : Mummery LJ issuing guidance on the approach to be followed when one party seeks to recover costs on account of the other's unreasonable conduct.
+- Yerrakalva v Barnsley MBC IRLR 420, CA : Mummery LJ issuing guidance on the approach to be followed when one party seeks to recover costs on account of the other's unreasonable conduct.
+Successful in persuading the Court of Appeal to overturn the EAT (Underhill P).

-- Horizon Recruitment Limited v Vincent ICR 491 : A case concerning the jurisdiction of an Employment Tribunal and specifically whether compromise agreements may be set aside for misrepresentation.
+- Horizon Recruitment Limited v Vincent ICR 491. : A case concerning the jurisdiction of an Employment Tribunal and specifically whether Tribunals have the power to set aside compromise agreements for misrepresentation.

-- B v A IRLR 400 : Where I acted successfully for a Local Authority defending sex discrimination and harassment claims where the central allegation was one of rape.
+- B & C v A IRLR 400 EAT (Underhill J) : where I acted successfully for a Local Authority defending sex discrimination and harassment claims where the central allegation was one of rape and where the remedy claimed was in excess of £1m.

-- McCall and Northern Rail EAT, HHJ McMullen : A case concerning the interpretation and application of s.98A(2) ERA, the so-called 'Polkey-reversal' section.
+- McCall and Northern Rail EAT, HHJ McMullen. : A case concerning the interpretation and application of the (now redundant) s.98A(2) ERA, the so-called 'Polkey-reversal' section.
 Successful on appeal.

 - Campbell v.
 Leeds United Football Club : in which I acted for the club in a case attracting widespread publicity and concerning race and sex discrimination.